In less than an hour my life will end.

 Two of them I don’t.

 Jack is my guard and the person responsible for my day-to-day welfare.
 He’s taken me from my cell each morning to the Court House and has looked after me as best he can in the seven weeks I’ve spent in the Holding Centre.
-He’s wearing a freshly pressed dark-beige guard’s uniform and his face is more red and sweaty than usual.
+He’s wearing a freshly pressed, dark-beige guard’s uniform and his face is more red and sweaty than usual.
 He struggles with his weight and he’s terrified the Holding Service Corporation will find out about his heart condition, then he’ll lose his job to a younger man.
 I told him his secret is safe with me.
 I’m good at keeping my mouth shut.
-All orphans are because you need to to survive the System.
+All orphans are because you need to if you want to survive the System.

 After a petulant pause, I stand.
 Jack throws me one of his half smiles.
 It’s a sad smile, really.
 You know the type where the mouth moves but the eyes don’t shine.
 I bet it was Jack who organised the chocolate pudding and fresh cream.
 It was an act of kindness that is rare in our Secular World and I’m sure Jack and I would have been friends if we’d met in different circumstances.